Operation Catechism: Approach

 The attack force proceeded north-west towards Tromsø, and climbed to 14000 ft to clear the mountains along the border of Sweden and Norway.
 They were guided by radio homing signals transmitted by a Norwegian Milorg agent stationed near the border between the two countries.
 By the time they reached the Tromsø area, both of the squadrons had formed up into loose formations.
 No. 617 Squadron led the attack, followed by No. 9 Squadron.
 The Lancasters were grouped into "gaggles" of four to six aircraft that flew at altitudes of between 14000 ft and 15000 ft.
 The No. 463 Squadron film aircraft approached Tromsø at 6000 ft, and dropped to 2000 ft to evade anti-aircraft fire at the start of the attack.

 The German forces in the Tromsø area failed to adequately respond to multiple warnings of the approaching British bombers.
 Between 7:39 am and 8:50 am BST several observation posts in the area reported sighting Lancasters.
 As the first aircraft to be spotted were flying east, it was thought that they might be headed to the Soviet Union.
 Tirpitz was not notified of the reports until 8:15 am BST and few reports were passed on to the JG 5 detachment at Bardufoss.
 Tirpitz's air raid siren was sounded at 8:51 am, and Weber informed the ship's crew seven minutes later that an attack was possible.

 At around 9:15 am BST, Tirpitz contacted Bardufoss to request that fighters be dispatched to provide air cover.
 This was too late for any of the fighters to reach Tromsø before the bombers arrived.
 The local Luftwaffe command ordered the fighters to be scrambled at 9:18 am.
 Due to various delays, the aircraft did not begin taking off from Bardufoss until approximately 9:32 am.
-Ehrler took off first, but the others were delayed from doing so for several minutes while an aircraft landed on the runway.
+Ehrler took off first, but the others were delayed from doing so for several minutes while a Ju-52 transport aircraft landed on the runway.
 Ehrler proceeded to the Tromsø area by himself, but was unable to locate the British bombers before they attacked.
 It is not clear where the other fighters were sent.
 One post-attack report stated they were sent to the border with Sweden, another that they proceeded to Kaafjord and two pilots claimed to have reached Tromsø after Tirpitz was destroyed.

-Weather conditions over Tromsø continued to be clear when the attack force arrived in the area.
+Weather conditions over Tromsø continued to be clear as the attack force arrived in the area.
 Tait spotted Tirpitz from 20 mi away, and later recalled that she was "lying squat and black among her torpedo nets like a spider in her web, silhouetted against the glittering blue and green waters of the fjord".